hbz/laser3/documentation/readme.md

 Deploying code changes is configured to watch a [trigger file](../grails-app/conf/spring/restart.trigger).
 Use the Gradle task **devtools.triggerRestart** to update this file and force a restart with the latest code changes.

+### Fallbacks

+The following fallbacks have been set for faster migration.
+They can be treated later.

+    grails.views.gsp.codecs.scriptlet: none
+    hibernate.allow_update_outside_transaction: true

 ### Passwords

 By default the Spring Security plugin uses the **bcrypt** algorithm to hash passwords.
 Important: The password encoder still accepts legacy passwords, but encrypts them with bcrypt if they are changed.

+### Configuration

+The configuration should be accessed via *de.laser.helper.ConfigMapper* so that settings can be validated at any time.

+### Localization

+Localization dependent logic should be managed by *de.laser.helper.LocaleHelper* to ensure consistent behavior.

 ### Service usage in domain classes